IBM-Bluemix-Docs/security-advisor/available-rules.md

 ## Certificate Manager
 {: #certificate-manager}

-The Certificate Manager service helps you to obtain, store, and manage the certificates that you use for cloud or on-premisis deployments.
+The Certificate Manager service helps you to obtain, store, and manage the certificates that you use for cloud or on-premises deployments.
 [Learn more](/docs/certificate-manager?topic=certificate-manager-getting-started).

 | Rule          |  Description     |
 |:--------------|:-----------------|